-RILYZ underwent a complete corporate transformation, changing from B. Riley Financial to BRC Group Holdings with a fundamental business model shift from financial services to diversified holding company operations.
+RILYZ underwent a significant corporate rebranding from B. Riley Financial to BRC Group Holdings while expanding its business description from a focused financial services platform to a diversified holding company encompassing financial services, telecom, retail, and investments.

 Equity base grew 64.9% — retained earnings accumulation or equity issuance strengthening the balance sheet.